heilcheng/medexplain-evals/docs/index.rst

 Overview
 --------

-MEQ-Bench addresses a critical gap in medical AI evaluation by providing the first benchmark specifically designed to assess an LLM's ability to generate audience-adaptive medical explanations for four key stakeholders:
+MedExplain-Evals addresses a critical gap in medical AI evaluation by providing the first benchmark specifically designed to assess an LLM's ability to generate audience-adaptive medical explanations for four key stakeholders:

 * **Physicians** - Technical, evidence-based explanations
 * **Nurses** - Practical care implications and monitoring